The world's GREATEST desserts – how many British favourites made the list?

 Piccia Neri/Shutterstock

 This dessert is named after the world-famous British boarding school, Eton College, in Berkshire, England.
-Legend has it that the first Eton mess was created at a cricket match against rival school Harrow, after a berry, cream and meringue pudding was accidentally dropped.
+Legend has it that the first Eton mess was created during a cricket match against rival school Harrow, when a berry, cream and meringue pudding was accidentally dropped.
 Rather than scrap the dessert, it was served smashed up.
 Today, deliberately broken-up chunks of meringue are served with rich, thick cream and beautifully tart summer fruits.

 22. Pecan pie, USA